abe4mvp/FILE-IO-TDD/README.md

 <p>example and solution file already included, the spec run the script, generate a file and compare to the solution file</p>

-<p>You can also test the code indivdually by running the following:<p>
+<p>You can also test the code indivdually by running the following:</p>
 	ruby lib/last_names.rb "your_file_name.txt"